What Muscles Does An Elliptical Work?

 Whether Or Not You Should Use An Elliptical Machine If You Have Joint Pain?

 It depends on the severity of your joint pain.
+What muscles does an elliptical work?
 If you have mild joint pain, using an elliptical machine may actually help to reduce the pain by providing a low-impact workout.
 However, if you have severe joint pain, it is best to avoid using an elliptical machine and instead focus on other forms of exercise that are less likely to worsen your condition.
 Talk to your doctor or physical therapist for more specific recommendations.

 How Can I Make Sure That I’m Using The Elliptical Correctly?